GraphicBytes/Apache-Docker-Compose-Template/README.md

 **Development and production**

-Via the command line, goto the root directory of the repo and use the command **"sh tool.sh"** to build or rebuild the docker container, this will also update the environment.
+Via the command line, goto the root directory of the repo and use the command **"sh tools.sh"** to build or rebuild the docker container, this will also update the environment.

 ### Nginx reverse proxy, SSL and DNS setup ###